 We plan to maximize our production through our development and exploitation activities in the Robinson's Bend Field and to grow our proved reserve base and production through selective acquisitions of long-lived producing properties.
 As of December 31, 2005, we had identified 364 total potential gross drilling locations in the Robinson's Bend Field, of which 120 gross (120 net) were proved undeveloped drilling locations.
 We had also identified 133 gross (133 net) formation refracture wells.
-We currently intend to drill and complete 20 gross (20 net) development wells during the nine months ending September 30, 2006.
-During the six months ended June 30, 2006, we have drilled and completed 17 gross (17 net) wells and spudded an additional 7 gross (7 net) wells that are in the process of completion.
-We currently intend to drill and complete an average of 20 gross (20 net) wells during each of the six years ending September 30, 2012 and to refracture the formation on an average of 20 gross (20 net) wells during each year of such six-year period.
-We expect to refracture the formation on 7 gross (7 net) wells during the twelve months ending September 30, 2007.
+During the nine months ended September 30, 2006 we drilled and completed 25 gross (25 net) development wells and spudded an additional 6 gross (6 net) wells that are in the process of completion.
+We currently intend to drill and complete an average of 20 gross (20 net) wells during each of the next six years.
+We expect to refracture the formation on 10 gross (10 net) wells during the twelve months ending December 31, 2007 and refracture the formation on an average of approximately 25 gross (25 net) wells during each of the following five years.